JUMP TO SECTION:

 Determine who would be able to let you stay with them or lend you some money.

-Keep the shelter or hotline phone number close at hand and keep some change or a calling card on you at all times for emergency phone calls.
+Keep the shelter or hotline phone number close at hand and keep a calling card on you at all times for emergency phone calls.

 Review your safety plan as often as possible in order to plan the safest way to leave your abuser.